 Soil: Rich, humusy and well-drained soil.

-Fertilizer: Feed with slow-release pellets in the beginning of the growing season.
+Fertilizer: Feed with slow-release pellets at the beginning of the growing season.

 Ficus can be rooted from tip cuttings with rooting hormone.
 Use only non-woody stems as cuttings.
 For larger plants, air laying is the preferred method.